 Investment income is taxed at 33% if retained in the Trust as opposed to 39% if earned by an individual, assuming that the individual’s marginal tax rate is 39%.
-A Distribution of accumulated income from a trust, which was already taxed at 33% as trustee income, can be distributed tax free to the beneficiary on high marginal tax rate of 39%.
+A Distribution of accumulated income from a trust, which was already taxed at 33% as trustee income, can be distributed tax-free to the beneficiary on the high marginal tax rate of 39%.

 What does this mean for companies & dividend income?